Our 2017 Missions Emphasis Sunday on October 15, was very informative.

 Rev. John and Jan Becker

 The Beckers, sent out as missionaries from COD in 1987, have been teaching and preaching the Gospel in a number of areas in the southwestern United States.
-Since June of 2004, they have been ministering to migrant workers and their families along with other Hispanics in the Greeley, and now Monument, Colorado area.
-John leads several weekly Bible Studies, while Jan coordinates a number of children’s Bible clubs.
+Since June of 2004, they have been ministering in Colorado, first north of Denver in the Greeley area, and now to the south in Monument.
+John ministers to and leads Bible studies with three diverse groups: Hispanic migrant workers and their families, college coaches in the Denver area, and among military families in the Colorado Springs area.
+Jan works alongside John in these ministries and is also involved in helping with children’s Bible clubs.
 They still make occasional trips to Mexico to encourage believers they have come to know over the years as well as to drop off clothing and other necessities.
 Under Integrity Mission, Inc., their ministry has extended to Hispanics, Navajos, and other peoples of the region.

 Rev. David and Crissie Boyd